Exorust/LLM-Cookbook/README.md

     - GGUF Format

 ## Basic
-- How to do we use a model for our custom data?
+- How to use a model for our custom data?
+[Link](https://github.com/Exorust/LLM-Cookbook/blob/main/model-for-custom-data.md)
     - How to finetune?
       - FineTune Llama on HuggingFace data
       - FineTune Llama on Custom Data